AGENTS.md — vassiliylakhonin.github.io

 When in doubt

 Prefer fewer claims over more.
-Prefer linking to the canonical repo (one of the three above) over restating its content here.
+Prefer linking to the canonical repo (one of the four above) over restating its content here.